-Before Wilma was five years old, polio had paralyzed her left leg.
-Everyone said she would never walk again.
+Wilma Rudolph was born small, but she was a fighter.
+When she was four years old, polio paralyzed her left leg, and doctors said she would never walk again.
 But Wilma refused to believe it.
 Not only would she walk again, she vowed, she'd run.
-And she did run -- all the way to the Olympics, where she became the first American woman to earn three gold medals in a single olympiad.

 For more inspirational stories of girls and women in sports, visit A Mighty Girl's Sports & Games section.

 "It is to Krull's credit that though her telling is affecting, it is also crisp and matter of fact, very much in the spirit of Rudolph's deep day-to-day determination.
 However, the real impact of this book lies in the potent melding of powerful prose with Diaz's stunning artwork.
 His watercolor and acrylic illustrations with definite black outlining create a stained-glass effect, and the paintings themselves are backed on sepia photographs that relate to the text....
-Children will listen raptly to this inspirational tale, which is especially appropriate for this Olympic year." -- School Library Journal
+Children will listen raptly to this inspirational tale." — School Library Journal

 |Recommended Age||5 - 9|